Water ionizer

 A water ionizer (also known as an alkaline ionizer) is a home appliance which claims to raise the pH of drinking water by using electrolysis to separate the incoming water stream into acidic and alkaline components.
-The alkaline stream of the treated water is called alkaline water.
+The treated water is called alkaline water.
 Proponents claim that consumption of alkaline water results in a variety of health benefits, making it similar to the alternative health practice of alkaline diets.
-Such claims violate basic principles of chemistry and physiology.
+Such claims violate principles of chemistry and physiology.
 There is no medical evidence for any health benefits of alkaline water.
-Extensive scientific evidence has completely debunked these claims.
+Extensive scientific evidence has debunked these claims, leaving such claims in the pseudoscientific realm.

-The machines originally became popular in Japan and other East Asian countries before becoming available in the U.S. and Europe.
+The machines originally became popular in Japan and other East Asian nations before becoming available in the US and Europe.

 Health claims

-Water ionizers are often marketed on the basis of health claims which are normally focused on their putative ability to make water more alkaline.
+Water ionizers are marketed on the basis of health claims which are focused on their ability to make water more alkaline.
 A wide variety of benefits have been claimed, including the ability to slow aging, prevent disease, give the body more energy, and offset alleged effects of acidic foods.
+Some claims include it being twice as hydrating after exercise.

 There is no empirical evidence to support these claims, nor the claims that drinking ionized water will have a noticeable effect on the body.
 Drinking ionized water or alkaline water does not alter the body's pH due to acid-base homeostasis.
 Additionally, marketers have inaccurately claimed that the process of electrolysis changes the structure of water from large non-bioavailable water clusters to small bioavailable water clusters, called "micro clusters".

 Some proponents of alkaline water and the alkaline diet as a whole claim a link between alkaline intake and cancer prevention; no scientific evidence exists for such a connection, and as such, several cancer societies have denounced this claim.

+Operation

+Despite being described as water ionizers, the machines are designed to work as water electrolyzers.
+This is an electrochemical process in which water is split to form hydrogen and oxygen by an electric current.
+In some machines, the process produces calcium hydroxide and hydrochloric acid through the use of an ion-exchange membrane.

+The effectiveness of the process is debatable because electrolysis requires significant amounts of time and power; hence, the amount of hydroxide that could be generated in a fast-moving stream of water such as a running tap would be minimal at best.
+Additionally, the process of reversing the reaction requires much less energy, so if the area between the alkaline and acidic water is at least semi-permeable, the water will undergo another reaction that just leaves neutral water.